jrumkin/ENVS-193DS_spring-2025_final/README.md

 The "code" folder contains the main code document titled Final-code.qmd.
 The "data" folder contains all data used in the project:

 1. From SBC LTER’s data catalog: "Daily sea surface temperature in Santa Barbara channel between 1982 and 2023."
 This data was used in problem 2.
+2. From Restoration Ecology journal "Do nest boxes breed the target species or its competitors?
+A case study of a critically endangered bird"

 ^1^data citation: Kui, L. 2024.
 Daily sea surface temperature in Santa Barbara channel between 1982 and 2023 ver 3.
 Environmental Data Initiative. <https://doi.org/10.6073/pasta/e930954949b2635928b8be6824630f84>.
 Accessed 2025-06-07.

+^2^data citation: Stojanovic, Dejan et al. (2021).
+Do nest boxes breed the target species or its competitors?
+A case study of a critically endangered bird [Dataset].
+Dryad. <https://doi.org/10.5061/dryad.83bk3j9sb>

 This is where a description of the data and files could go.
 For example, you could describe: